These Strawberry Shortcake Pancakes are fun and festive! A special cooking technique makes the strawberries extra delicious!

 I tossed around several ideas before landing on this one.
 Maybe they don’t scream patriotic, but to me they kind of do.
 What’s the 4th of July without strawberry shortcakes (or Memorial Day, Labor Day or really any summer barbecue).
 So I dub these super awesome patriotic pancakes to die for (because I’m being dramatic)… the short and more precise name: strawberry shortcake pancakes.

 Trust me, you want these.
-I’m not a pancake person which would probably make you wonder why I agreed to join in on a pancake party.
+I’m not normally a pancake person.
 Let me tell you something… these pancakes changed my world!
 I’m a convert.

 Have them for breakfast or any moment of the day.
 Celebrate the dishes being done… with these pancakes.
 They’re that good.
 Would I lie to you?

 These pancakes are extra special because the strawberries are roasted.
 Roasting fruit adds a lot to the flavor.
 If you haven’t tried it yet, this is a great introduction.
 It’s easy to do and the warm strawberries are just fabulous on pancakes.

 And let’s kick up the awesomeness with some fireworks. *I don’t recommend doing this at home as your dish will become inedible, unless you like the ashy sort of thing… just sayin’* ;)

 Have a fantastic 4th!